gastamper/dracut-tpm/README.md

 |16         | Debug |
 |23         | Application support |

-While recommending a specific set of PCRs as 'optimal' is outside of scope for this project, typicall 0-5 would provide a reasonable starting point.
-It is worth noting that an NVRAM area can be bound to no, one, some, or all PCRs depending on preference.
+While recommending a specific set of PCRs as 'optimal' is outside of scope for this project, typically PCRs 0 through 5 would provide a reasonable starting point.
+It is worth noting that an NVRAM area can be bound to no, one, some, or all PCRs depending on preference, by issuing multiple -r arguments to the **tpm_nvdefine** command.

 # The READ_STCLEAR flag
 The *READ_STCLEAR* flag may be useful when defining an NVRAM area since it effectively "locks" the NVRAM area from further reading until the next reboot.
 This flag may be triggered by issuing a read of size zero to a flagged index, f.e. `tpm_nvread -i 1 -s 0`.